MileHacker Logo

 • It is generally fine to photograph public spaces.

-• Ask for permission before photographing individuals, especially children.
+• Ask for permission before photographing individuals, particularly for kids.

 • Photography may be restricted in some museums or religious sites.
 Look for signs.